jnxmx/ComfyUI_HuggingFace_Downloader/README.md

 1. Use the `HuggingFace Model Selector` node to specify:
    - Links to files or folders.
    - Desired model type (e.g., `vae`).
-2. Connect the `HF_LINK` output to the `HuggingFace Downloader` node.
-3. Execute the workflow to download the resources.
+2. Execute the workflow to download the resources.

 ## AI's Role in Development